-As both a mentor and an actor in the Young Storytellers program at Volunteer at El Rincon Elementary since 2005 I have helped encouraged shy, distracted and enthusiastic students to construct their own screenplays and Ive watched with joy as their eyes lit up when professional actors came in to bring their words to life.
-When my personal schedule did not afford me the time to participate as a member over the last few years I have participated instead as an actor and helped sculpted a flesh and bone representation of these young authors words.
+Since 2005, I have served as both a mentor and an actor in the Young Storytellers program at El Rincon Elementary, encouraging sometimes shy but always enthusiastic students to write their own screenplays, which are performed by professional actors.
+I’ve watched with joy as their eyes light up when they see their words brought to life.
+When my schedule did not allow me to participate as a mentor, I contributed as an actor, helping to craft flesh-and-bones representations of the young authors’ words.

 I currently work as Project Manager for the James Lawson Institute, a recently formed nonprofit named after legendary civil rights activist and scholar Reverend James Lawson.
 I am proud to be a part of the Institute, which is dedicated to teaching the principles of nonviolent philosophy and practices to individuals and movements throughout North America.